-You can easily save a few thousand rupees by queuing up for season tickets at railway counters today and tomorrow before the fare hike comes into effect on Wednesday.
-But be prepared for the rush
+You can save a few thousand rupees by queuing up for season tickets at railway counters today and tomorrow before the fare hike comes into effect on Wednesday.
+Find out exactly how much you can save

 The Railways may have dropped a bomb on local train commuters but, fortunately, its timer won’t go off till Wednesday, June 25.
 This gives you two clear days today and tomorrow to jostle with a huge surge of your fellow commuters and get your hands on your season pass before it becomes worth its weight in gold.